The Kitchen Garden Program

 All children have the opportunity to take part in gardening, potting, growing, harvesting, cooking and eating.
 We believe that the link between nature, food and wellbeing is vital so we aim to make these links as visible as possible within the program.

-The fortnightly menu is developed in conjunction with our cook, Bronwyn.
+The fortnightly menu is developed in conjunction with our cooks, Bronwyn & Jason.
 We look at what we can utilise from our garden, and incorporate it into meals.
 We also include food preparation as part of the program; for example the children will make the banana coconut to accompany the curry.
 We have also involved the children in making jam and preserves.

 Athe completed a “Gumboots Project” which entailed collecting old boots, filling them with potting mix and waiting for the cuttings to take.
 We then displayed the plant-filled gumboots as a green wall in the Joeys garden.